 The housing market has recovered greatly in comparison to the housing price hitting its all-time low six years ago.
 The house prices, however, have reached unprecedented highs, largely caused by the shortage of housing inventories.
 Among the existing types of housing supplies, the single-family housing constructions remain low and the home-builders are failing to meet the needs of current demand.

-The culprit behind the rising sale price and declining housing inventories of the housing market is the increasing amount of time Americans stay in their homes.
-As a result, it puts a strain on the housing inventory.
+The culprit behind the rising sale price, and declining housing inventories, of the housing market is the increasing amount of time Americans stay in their homes.
+It puts a strain on the housing inventory.
 American homeowners are staying for an average of 13 years in their homes, which is five years longer than they did in 2010.
 For first-time buyers, the expected length of stay in a single-family house is approximately 11.5 years.